catalyticmaterials/cheat/README.md

 [fairchem_s2ef](examples/fairchem_s2ef) demonstrates how to finetune a machine learning potential from FAIR Chemistry, providing a much(!) faster alternative to a DFT calculator.

+[plots](examples/plots) contains examples of a few plotting functions that can be handy to visualize results in high-dimensional composition space.